Federal Palace of Switzerland: National monument: Parliament building

 Auer intended to represent Switzerland symbolically in the parliament building through the use of stone deposits all over the country.
 In order to realize this goal, he assigned a central role to this ideal in his planning.
 This goal was not fully achieved but nevertheless, all significant stones of Switzerland were used.
 They embody the diversity of the country according to petrographic, geological and federal aspects.
 Particularly noteworthy is the almost complete use of stones that had been used for exclusive purposes since the 18th century by the Funk workshop in Bern and the Doret workshop in Vevey.
 Swiss limestones dominate the architecture of the Federal Palace.
 Other materiel from Swiss quarries include marble, sandstone, gneiss, granite, and serpentinite.
 Carrara marble and Savonnières limestone from Belgium, France and Italy were used for sculptures.

 No fewer than 30 types of stone from 13 different cantons and half-cantons were used in the construction of the building.
 Almost all of Switzerland's tectonic structural units are represented, dating back in geological history between five and a thousand million years: the crystalline basement of the Aarmassif and Gotthard Massif mountain ranges, the Helvetic and Penninic nappes, the Southern Alps, the limestone of the Jura Mountains, and the molasses of the Swiss Plateau.
 The elaborate handling of these rocks is unique in the history of Swiss architecture.

-Auer also planned the rest of the design of the Federal Palace, personally selecting most the 38 Swiss artists who carried out the work and obliging them to work according to his detailed specifications.
+Auer also planned the rest of the design of the Federal Palace, personally selecting most of the 38 Swiss artists who carried out the work and obliging them to work according to his detailed specifications.
 His approach corresponded to that of his teacher Theophil Hansen, who had also drawn up and rigorously enforced an iconographic program for the parliament building in Vienna.
 Auer did not have a free hand in selecting the all the artists.
 Federal Councillor Adrien Lachenal, whose Federal Department of Home Affairs was responsible also for construction and art, awarded some commissions because he felt too little consideration had been given to French-speaking Switzerland.
 173 Swiss companies were involved in the construction work.
 Auer created a Swiss national monument with a rich and symbolic iconography depicting the history, constitutional foundations, and activities of the country's inhabitants.

 The Swiss Confederation bought the casino property from the city, after which construction began on the parliament building on 5 September 1894.
 The Federal Terrace on the south side was extended, but not all the way to the Kirchenfeld Bridge as originally planned.
 On 11 April 1900, the erection of the large dome was celebrated.
 The handover of the parliament building took place on the morning of 1 April 1902 in an official ceremony.
 The construction costs for the parliament building amounted to 7.2 million francs (about 700 million in today's terms).
 Of this, 16.2% was spent on artistic decoration.